ducktalez/plagih/README.md

 - sfeh
 - asd

+## Compared to DEAP
+- DEAP has non-Programming options (altering arrays).
+Plagih is only for GP.
+- complexity node-count based, instead of depth-baased only.
+- trees that are not lists

 ## crazy ideas
 - evolution+ranking of node evolutions
+- GP individuals for evolution process

 ## Checks for when you have altered code
 - Functions need to be in ops_dict